complexgenome/complexgenome.github.io/index.md

 Thank you for dropping by my webpage.

 I'm Sanjeev Sariya, a statistical geneticist with over a decade of work experience in industry and academia.
-I enjoy doing genetics research at personalized as well as population wide level.
+I like doing genetics research at personalized as well as population wide level.
 I enjoy drawing insights from genetics data employing bioinformatics, statistical and visualization tools.
-I'm currently employed at Mount Sinai, New York, USA; my research is focused on Multiple Myeloma where I'm involved in developing precision medicine pipeline and reports.
+I currently work at Mount Sinai, New York, USA; my research is focused on Multiple Myeloma where I'm involved in developing precision medicine pipeline and reports.

 **Education**:
 I did my Bachelor's in Bioinformatics from Maulana Azad National Institute of Technology, Bhopal, India.
 Eventually, I acquired my MS in Bioinformatics from Georgia Institute of Technology, Atlanta, USA.